openalea-training/hmba312_training/README.md

 ## Wednesday 16/12 Afternoon : Presentation of the modelling projects

  * 13h30 - 17h30 :
    - Each group will have to present its work for 15 minutes.
-It will be follow by 10 minutes of questions and 5 minutes of deliberation.
+It will be followed by 10 minutes of questions and 5 minutes of deliberation.

 # Modelling project

 During this training, some time is devoted to the realization of an architectural and functional model (called FSPM) of a fruiting tree.
-Some hypothesis on the model should be set and address using a sensitivity analysis on the model.
+Some hypothesis on the model should be set and addressed using a sensitivity analysis on the model.
 A presentation of the model, its hypothesis, the related bibliography, the analysis of the model and the biological conclusion should be prepared for the examination day.
 The presentation should follow a **modelling approach** as presented in the first day.
 A critical point will be to present clearly the **research question** that the model will address, and its **hypotheses**.
 The list of proposed fruiting trees to model with related information are given [here](./projets/README.md)

 Groups of two should be constituted and each group will work on a different tree specie.
 To determine assignment, you need to fill the following [form](https://framadate.org/Ztv1NOQCl7Qy3FT3).
 If two people are already assigned to a tree specie, the specie is no more selectable.